Remote entanglement distribution in a quantum network via multinode indistinguishability of photons: Introduction

-Here we experimentally demonstrate heralded distribution of two-photon polarization entanglement between two remote nodes of a four-photon quantum network without requiring initial entangled pairs and traditional BSM.
+Here we experimentally demonstrate heralded distribution of two-photon polarization entanglement between two remote nodes in a three-node quantum network without requiring initial entangled pairs and BSM.
 We employ four independent polarized photons whose wave packets are sent to three spatially separated nodes of the network and then measured by sLOCC.
-Suitably engineering the spatial indistinguishability of photon pairs in the nodes, we can perform localized product-state measurements on the central node which act as a polarization entanglement catalyst between the remote (extreme) nodes.
+Suitably engineering the SI of photons in the nodes, we can perform localized product-state measurements (LPSM) in the central node which act as a polarization entanglement catalyst between the remote (extreme) nodes.
 Indeed, this is achieved just because we are running the experiment with indistinguishable particles.
 Besides its conceptual novelty, the key advantage of this process is that it simplifies the task of distributing entanglement, superseding the drawbacks encountered in the standard entanglement swapping with distinguishable particles during the initial preparation and the final measurement stages.
-The procedure thus supplies advance in multinode quantum information and quantum communication protocols.
+The procedure, involving just single-photon sources, thus supplies advance in multinode quantum information and communication protocols.